 For Business Users:

-Best for: TestDisk is the top option for advanced users looking to recover memory card data using a command-line based solution.
-It’s free, open-source, and works on pretty much any operating system available.
+🏆 Best for: PhotoRec is the top option for advanced Windows, macOS, and Linux users looking to recover memory card data without paying.

 All SD card data recovery tools offer different features and capabilities, not to mention how wildly they can differ in terms of performance.
 When comparing them, we pay attention to the following criteria:

 |🧰 Software||🔄 Latest update||📄 Supported files||⚙️ System requirements||💸 Pricing|

 |Disk Drill||Version 5.2.1215 (April 30, 2023)||Over 400 file formats||macOS 10.15.7–13.x / Windows 10/11 64-bit||From $89 (free version available)|

 |Recuva||v1.53.2083 (June 15, 2022)||Supports only basic file formats||Windows 11, 10, 8.1, 7, Vista, and XP||$19.95 (free version available)|

 |R-Studio||Version 9.2.191144 (March 29, 2023)||Several hundred file formats||Windows, macOS, Linux (all newer versions)||From $49.99 (free version available)|